Medications That Can Increase the Risk of Dementia: Anticholinergics

 These side effects can make existing dementia symptoms worse or make someone without cognitive issues behave as if they have Alzheimer’s or dementia.

 The first step is to discuss any medication concerns with the doctor as soon as possible.
-Ask them to explain the risks versus the benefits and to make a recommendation.
+Ask them to explain the risks and benefits and make a recommendation.

 Because many seniors have multiple health conditions, they may be taking more than one type of anticholinergic medication.